tatemaguire/CMPM121-D3/PLAN.md

 #### Steps for c

 - [x] Use a Map to keep track of altered cells
-- [ ] Restore altered cell states after generating cells
+- [x] Restore altered cell states after generating cells
+- [ ] Clean up